MCluck90/one-day-hn/README.md

 ## Why?

-I had a free Sunday and thought it would be a fun exercise.
-I've used [esbuild](https://esbuild.github.io/) and [vanilla-extract](https://vanilla-extract.style/) in tiny experiments but not in a full application.
+I had a few free hours on a Sunday and thought it would be a fun exercise.
+I've used [esbuild](https://esbuild.github.io/) and
+[vanilla-extract](https://vanilla-extract.style/) in tiny experiments but not in a full application.

 ## Design Goals